eburghar/gil/README.md

 - shows the least amount of information.

-It offers for the moment only 5 commands that are part of my regular workflows and spared me a lot of time from the web interface.
+It offers for the moment only few commands that are part of my regular workflows and spared me a lot of time from the web interface.
 It is easy to add new commands though as the application skeleton is in place, so feel free to fork or send PR.